ricn/ricn.github.io/_drafts/ldap-authenication-with-phoenix.markdown

 ...
 {% endhighlight %}

-And finally we need to add our Session controller to the router.
-Now you can try to start your Phoenix application and point your browser to [http://localhost:4000/sign_in](http://localhost:4000/sign_in) and try to login with einstein / password.
+And finally we need to add our SessionController to the router.
+Now you can try to start your Phoenix application and point your browser at [http://localhost:4000/sign_in](http://localhost:4000/sign_in) and try to login with einstein / password.
 You should now see the default Phoenix page and a message saying that you're logged in.
-To sign out again you can just point your browser to [http://localhost:4000/sign_out](http://localhost:4000/sign_out) and you should see the Unauthenticated message again.
+To sign out again you can just point your browser at [http://localhost:4000/sign_out](http://localhost:4000/sign_out) and you should see the Unauthenticated message again.

 ##### Conclusion